Overview of Home Assistant capabilities

 Problem: Long initial setup or stuck on onboarding.

 Fix: Reboot the host, check storage health, and verify network connectivity.
-For VMs, ensure USB devices are passed through correctly.
+For VMs, check that USB devices are passed through correctly.

 Problem: Integration not discovered.